nkamath86/Prevention-of-Parallel-Active-Dictionary-Attack-on-WPA2-PSK-Networks/README.md

 # README
-# explanation of files in the project folder
+# Explanation of files in the project folder
 AP_Existing.py	- code for access point of existing system implementing the WPA2-PSK standard

 Client.py		- code for client side of existing as well as proposed system